You are about to spend 2 days in Porto? Congratulations, you’ve made a great choice!

 If you are a budget traveler, this is not a place for you.
 Keep going on the Santa Catarina Street, and you’ll find a ton of other wonderful little cafes with lower prices.

 Two Days in Porto – Day 2 – Embracing the City Spirit

 Our second of our 2 days in Porto in the city will be centered less around Harry Potter and more around the local atmosphere.
 We would try to capture the soul of this magical city.

 A Ribeira walk

 Let’s start the day with a walk around one of the most beautiful districts in Portugal – Praça da Ribeira.
 Located alongside the Douro river, the area has been a UNESCO World Heritage Site since 1996.

 The winding medieval streets and small cobblestone alleyways complemented by the sounds of various street performers and the smell of freshly baked pastel de natas are guaranteed to make this walk a memorable one.
 Have a seat in one of the riverside cafes and enjoy the Douro breeze while sipping a cup of strong Portuguese coffee.

 The Porto Cathedral

 The brilliant blend of Romanesque, Gothic, and Baroque is finished with large ceramic tile (azulejos) panels making the building a must-see for every architecture enthusiast.
 Make sure to check the cloister too.
 Right in front of the Porto Cathedral, you can find one of the best miradouro (viewpoint) of the city.

 Cathedral – free; Cloister – 3 EUR

-CastawayTip: The Cathedral is very quiet, cool and has plenty of seats.
+The Cathedral is very quiet, cool, and has plenty of seats.
 If you get tired while walking around town, it’s a great place to go and find refuge from the blazing Portuguese sun.

 Igreja de São Francisco